connxio/docs/docs/Adapters/Inbound/rest.md

 - **Security Configuration**: The [security configuration](/Security/Security-Configurations) to use for authenticating the request.
 - **Headers & Authorization Header Type**: Add headers here as necessary to either authenticate the request or add other needed parameters.

-## Polling interval

-`needs picture`
-Polling interval dictates when the fetch operation triggers from CX.
-The minimum interval allowed at this time is 60 seconds.
-You can specify intervals by typing in seconds.

 ## Retry

 Since CX reaches out and picks up files when using the Rest inbound adapter, retry is handled by the CX framework.
-If a fault happens when the [polling interval](#polling-interval) hits, the integration will be marked for execution at the next interval, which is after 60 seconds.
+If a fault happens when the polling interval hits, the integration will be marked for execution at the next interval, which is after 60 seconds.
 This means that even if you have the polling interval set to trigger hourly or event daily, CX will try to execute the configuration every minute util it succeeds.
 This does not happen if the message is already picked up however since CX cant be sure the message is possible to requeue on the external message.
 The message will then be sent to catastrophic retry as described in the [Retry Page](/Retry).